by Andrea M. Darcy

 Your doubts might be about yourself.
 If, deep down, you know that you are just wanting attention, again, there is a price for this kind of dishonest friendship.

-If your doubts are about them?
-If you suspect they just want to control or manipulate you?
+Are your doubts are about them?
+Do you suspect they just want to control or manipulate you?
 Listen to those doubts.

 If you feel uneasy around the question of being friends or not and aren’t sure why, try journalling answers to: